SYNLAB UK & Ireland:

 International Day of Women and Girls in Science

-Published: 11th February 2022
+Published: 11th February 2022 - All information correct at time of publication.

 In celebration of International Day of Women and Girls in Science, we are delighted to unveil a series of short interviews featuring some of the many inspirational female colleagues who work with us.